CZ-NIC/knot/doc/operation.rst

 --------------

 * Linux kernel 4.18+ (5.x+ is recommended for optimal performance).
-* A network card with native XDP support is highly recommended (successfully tested cards are Intel series 500 and 700).
+* A multiqueue network card, which offers enough Combined channels, with native XDP support is highly recommended (successfully tested cards are Intel series 500 and 700).
 * If the `knotd` service is not directly executed in the privileged mode, some additional Linux capabilities have to be set: